|

 - Music in Great Irish Houses - second and third weeks, classical music recitals in grand settings at various venues

-Dublin Events in July - Dublin- Dun Laoghaire American Week - first week, US-themed jamboree with bluegrass music, a barn dance and 4th of July fireworks
+- Dun Laoghaire American Week - first week, US-themed jamboree with bluegrass music, a barn dance and 4th of July fireworks

 - South Docks Festival - third week, a community festival that centres on Pearse Street and City Quay, with shows and activities for all ages